vixhez/Alpacalyptic/readMe.md

 - Information widget

 ## Gulp
 `npm init -yes` was used in the command line to install npm.
-This created a `pachakge.json` file, where the packages installed are listed.
+This created a `package.json` file, where the packages installed are listed.
+After that gulp was installed using `npm gulp install`.
-The packages were installed by running `npm install package-name` in the command line.
+The packages were installed by running `gulp install package-name` in the command line.
 This downloads the specific packages required.

 ### gulpfile.js
 The `gulpfile.js` file contains all the methods used in order to: